 - Free access to campus recreation facilities

-- Professional staff pet policy
+- Professional live-in partner and staff pet policy

 - Ability to work with a diverse population

 - Minimum of two years residence life experience

 How to Apply

 Thank you for your interest in Rutgers Residence Life!
 Our team is always looking for passionate, committed, engaged, and student-centered staff.
 We hope you’ll take the time to continue to explore our opportunities and all that Rutgers has to offer.
 Job descriptions of current openings and other pertinent information will be posted to this page as they are available.